phac-nml/irida-uploader/docs/developers/api.md

 unmodified json response from server.

-#### send_metadata(self, metadata, project_id, sample_id)
+#### send_metadata(self, metadata, project_id, sample_name)
-Put request to add user metadata to specific sample id raises error if either project ID or sample ID found in Sample object doesn't exist in irida
+Put request to add user metadata to specific sample name in the project.
+Raises error if either project ID or sample name found in Sample object doesn't exist in irida

 **arguments:**